eniyaEXE/graphing-calculator/README.md

 to-do list (not in any particular order):
 - add GUI
-- add calc features (dy/dx, minima/maxima, etc.)
+- add more calc features (dy/dx, minima/maxima, etc.)
 - add more operators (|x|, logarithms, factorials etc.)
 - write some official documentation
 - and probably more!